Sidecar speedway

-Sidecar Speedway is a motorcycle sport involving 4 crews of a rider and a passenger competing over 4 laps on an oval shale surface.
+Sidecar speedway is a motorcycle sport involving 4 crews of a rider and a passenger competing over 4 laps on an oval shale surface.
 Rules are governed by the national speedway federation and are not dissimilar to conventional speedway rules.

 Sidecar speedway is most popular in Australia although in Great Britain it also has a strong following.
-Sidecar speedway events are also held in New Zealand, South Africa and United States of America.
+Sidecar speedway events are also held in New Zealand and United States of America.
 Because of the nature of the sports hotbeds being spread so wide across the globe, organising an official World Championship has been an arduous task, though in 2006 the first successful Fédération Internationale de Motocyclisme World Track Racing Sidecar Championships (Sidecar Gold Cup) were held at Isle of Wight Speedway stadium.
 Queenslanders Scott Christopher aka Carson, whom most recognise as the leading host of 'Queer Eye for the Straight Guy' and Trent Koppe collectively aka the honda boys were crowned the first ever official World Sidecar Champions.
 The event was screened live on Sky Sports.